| Weapon Care Tips Here

 down against the floor, again it will force the carbon fibre

 rod through the foam.
+Keep

 it dry: Although your weapon won't (or shouldn't) shrivel